larswaechter/schlaumeier/README.md

 # 🧙‍♂️ schlaumeier

-_schlaumeier_ is a Python script that allows you to automatically solve Android quiz games like [Quiz Planet](https://play.google.com/store/apps/details?id=com.lotum.quizplanet&hl=en&gl=US) or [QuizDuel!](https://play.google.com/store/apps/details?id=se.maginteractive.quizduel2&hl=en&gl=US) using [ADB](https://developer.android.com/studio/command-line/adb), [OpenCV](https://opencv.org/) and OpenAI's [ChatGPT API](https://openai.com/blog/gpt-3-apps).
-In my case, I have tested it for solving questions from the game Quiz Planet but other ones should work as well with some adjustments.
+_schlaumeier_ is a Python script that allows you to automatically solve Android quiz games like [QuizDuel](https://play.google.com/store/apps/details?id=se.maginteractive.quizduel2&hl=en&gl=US), [Quiz Planet](https://play.google.com/store/apps/details?id=com.lotum.quizplanet&hl=en&gl=US) or [General Knowledge Quiz](https://play.google.com/store/apps/details?id=com.timleg.quiz&hl=en&gl=US) using [ADB](https://developer.android.com/studio/command-line/adb), [OpenCV](https://opencv.org/) and OpenAI's [ChatGPT API](https://openai.com/blog/gpt-3-apps).
+In my case, I have tested it for solving questions from the game Quiz Planet but other ones should work as well with some adjustments. _schlaumeier_ works by creating a screenshot, extracting the question and passing it to ChatGPT.
+See below for more details.

 Note that since ChatGPT isn't perfect, the answers given are not always correct too.
 Moreover, the API response times might play a role depending on the game.
 For predicting the answer to a question, OpenAI's [`gpt-3.5-turbo`](https://platform.openai.com/docs/models/gpt-3-5) model is used.